awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/userguide/metering-service.md

 +  Currently, products that use the Clusters and AWS Resources feature cannot use the AWS Marketplace Metering Service\.
 +  Price, instance type, or region change will follow the regular process as other AWS Marketplace products\.
 +  Products with the AWS Marketplace Metering Service cannot be converted to other pricing models such as hourly, monthly, or BYOL\.
-+  AWS MArketplace recommends adding IAM policy information in your usage instructions or document\.
++  AWS Marketplace recommends adding IAM policy information in your usage instructions or document\.

- If you have questions, contact aws\-marketplace\-seller\-ops@amazon\.com
+ If you have questions, contact the [https://aws.amazon.com/marketplace/management/contact-us/](https://aws.amazon.com/marketplace/management/contact-us/) team\.

 ## Modifying Your Software to Use the Metering Service<a name="modifying-your-software-to-use-the-metering-service"></a>